KabukiStarship/Script2/script_specification_rfc.md

 # 4. Script

-Script consists of the Group Automata Theorem, SCRIPT Protocol, Chinese room abstract stack machine (Crabs) and Interprocess LISP.
+Script consists of the Group Automata Theorem, SCRIPT Protocol, Chinese room abstract stack machine (Crabs) and Script^2.
 In the John Searle's famous Chinese Room Thought Experiment users may talk to the Chinese Room (i.e. end-point) by writing Messages (i.e. Datagrams) on a piece of Paper (B-Input) and passing them through a Slot (i.e. Socket) in a Door (Group of communication links leading to the same room) in the room.
 An Agent (Program or AIML Entity) then reads the message and uses them to operate the Crabs, and replies by writing a Message on a piece of Paper and passing it back through the Slot.

 ## 4.1 Chinese Room Abstract Stack Machine (Crabs) Overview

-The **Chinese Room Abstract Stack Machine** (**Crabs**) is an abstract machine capable of running *Group Automata* using the SCRIPT Protocol and Interprocess LISP.
-Crabs is the standardized Interprocess LISP API for interacting with a Chinese Room with a text terminal over the Script.
+The **Chinese Room Abstract Stack Machine** (**Crabs**) is an abstract machine capable of running *Group Automata* using the SCRIPT Protocol and Script^2.
+Crabs is the standardized Script^2 API for interacting with a Chinese Room with a text terminal over the Script.
 Script is designed to run over a standard serial connection that allows users to hack on devices in real-time with a PC keyboard, app GUI, or other serial B-Stream so Script makes use of ASCII C0 Codes and VK Keyboard Codes so you can do alt, shift, or control keys on the keyboard to do stuff like copy and paste and Script Macros.

 ## 4.1.a Crabs Messages

 A **Crabs Message** is similar to an internet datagram and may be enclosed in a IPv4 or IPv6 datagram.
 A Crabs Message is defined as set of stack operations that start and end with an empty Operand Stack where one or more Operands is pushed, All Unicode Operation indexes being valid, all keys being resolved correctly, and the B-Stream being of a valid length for each B-Sequence argument.
 Crabs Room Messages may be written in any language using UTF-8.
 Messages get Unpacked by the Expression Interpreter and translated into the native Unicode format, UTF-8, UTF-16, or UTF-32 for that room and may be compiled directly to a register-based stack machine.

 Crabs Messages beginning with a nonprintable Unicode Character shall be byte-encoded with the data immediately following it be a Packed B-Stream.
-All Crabs Messages beginning in a printable Unicode char shall be Interprocess LISP.
+All Crabs Messages beginning in a printable Unicode char shall be Script^2.

 ## 4.1.b Chinese Room Contents